SigtunaGIS/origo-documentation/content/settings.md

 `requestMethod` | request method for this source.
 Can be set to 'post', otherwise it will be 'get'.
 If set on layer level this option will be omitted.
 Default is 'get'.
 `version` | the OGC WMS version.
 Default is 1.1.1.
 `tileGrid` | custom tileGrid for the WMS source. extent, alignBottomLeft, resolutions and tileSize can be set.
+`capabilitiesURL` | url to fetch the getCapabilities document from the web server.
+Can be used with separate authentication and authorization (for example [authorizationUrl](#introduction.md#creating-the-map)) to obtain document for a user.
+If a layer isn't included in the user's getCapabilities document, the layer gets a padlock in the legend.

 **WMTS options**